shapedthought/veeam-easy-connect/README.md

     veeam_ec.oauth(address)

-You only need to supply the address of the URL, not the full string e.g. "192.168.0.123", not "https://192.168.0.123:9398"
+You only need to supply the address of the URL, not the full string e.g. "192.168.0.123"

+If Authorization was successful you will see an "OK" printed.

-You will note that there is no response from either of these, but you can get the json responses by calling:
+You can get the json responses by calling:

     json_data = veeam_ec.get_json("basic")
     json_data = veeam_ec.get_json("oauth")